qpoo/resumable_windows_copy/README.md

 Usage:
 ----------------------
+      C:\Python3.3\python d:\scripts\resumable_windows_copy -h
-usage: resumable_windows_copy.py [-h] --source SOURCE --destiny DESTINY
+      usage: resumable_windows_copy.py [-h] --source SOURCE --destiny DESTINY [--check] [--verbose]
-                                 [--check] [--verbose]

       Resume file copying for windows.
 If copying is terminated before completion, you can rerun it to resume copying from where it was last left off.

       optional arguments:
-  -h, --help         show this help message and exit --source SOURCE    Source directory of data --destiny DESTINY  Destiny directory. data will be backed up in the 'pukcab'
+        -h, --help         show this help message and exit --source SOURCE    Source directory of data
-                     subdirectory (** 'pukcab' is the reverse of the word 'backup' to avoid possible naming collision) --check            Only list what needs to be copied, not actual copying --verbose          Verbose mode, print more info
+        --destiny DESTINY  Destiny directory. data will be backed up in the 'pukcab' subdirectory (** 'pukcab' is the reverse of the word 'backup' to avoid possible naming collision)
+        --check            Only list what needs to be copied, not actual copying --verbose          Verbose mode, print more info

 Example:
 ---------------------